rrthomas/lua-rrtlib/README.md

 file for details), and released under the MIT license (the same license as Lua itself).
 There is no warranty.

-The standard subset of stdlib has no prerequisites beyond a standard Lua system.
+Rrtlib requires stdlib.
 The following modules have extra dependencies:

     fstable: Lua 5.2, lfs, luaposix